0xAS/0xas.github.com/_posts/2014-11-11-Primer-C++-Ch2-Notes.md

         * Encapsulation can be enforced.
         * static members must be defined exactly once outside the class body.
 They are not initialized through the class constructors but instead should be initialized when they are defined.
         * Only integral *const static* members can be initialized within the class body.
 However, the data member should still be defined outside the class definition.

+**Chapter 13 Copy Control**

+- Definitions:
+    + *copy constructor*: The constructor that takes a signal parameter, a (usually const) reference to an object of the class type itself, is called the copy constructor.
+    + *assignment operator*: define what it means to assign one object of a class type to another of the same type.
+It must be a member of its class and should return a reference to its object.
+    + *destructor*: special member function that cleans up an object when the object goes out of scope or is deleted.
+- Notes:
+    + For classes consisting of pointer members, it is always worth paying attention to the "copy-control" functions: *copy constructor, assignment operator, destructor*.
+        * if a class does not define one or more of these operations, the compiler will define them automatically.
+The synthesized operations perform memberwise initialization, assignment, or destruction.
+        * Unlike the copy constructor and assignment operator, the synthesized destructor is created and run regardless of wether the class defines its own destructor.
+The synthesized destructor is run after the class-defined destructor, if there is one, completes.
+    + Classes that allocate memory or other resources almost always require that the class defines the copy-control members to manage the allocated resource.
+    + *copy constructor*: used to explicitly or implicitly initialize one object from another of the same type, or to copy an object to pass it as an argument to a function.
+    + *use count*: programming technique used in copy-control members.
+A separate class is created that points to the shared object and manages the use count.
+    + *value semantics*: the copy-control behavior of classes that mimic the way arithmetic types are copied.

+**Chapter 14 Overloaded Operations and Conversations**

+- Definitions:
+    + Overloaded operators are functions with special names: the keyword *operator* followed by the symbol for the operator being defined.
+    + *Binders:* a *binder* is a function adaptor that converts a binary function object into a unary function object by binding one of the operands to a given value.
+It binds an operand of a psecified function object.
+    + *Negators:* a *negator* is a function adaptor that reverses the truth value of a predicate function object.
+    + *conversion operator*: a conversion operator defines conversion that converts a value of a class type to a value of some other type.
+It is declared in the class body by specifying the keyword *operator* followed by the type that is the target type of the conversion. *operator type()*
+- Notes:
+    + Overloaded operators: no additional operators can be defined for the built-in data types.
+        * precedence and associativity of operators are fixed, regardless of the type of the operands.
+        * default arguments for the overloaded operators are illegal, except for *operator ()*, the function call operator.
+        * Don't overload operators with built-in meanings.
+It is usually not a good idea to overload the comma(,), address-of(&), logical AND(&&), or logical OR(||) operators.
+        * Before designing the overloaded operators, it is important to firstly define the interface.
+Once defined, we can think about what operators to overload.
+Normally operations with a logical mapping to an operator are good candidates.(==, <<, >>, !)
+        * Classes that will be used as the key type of an associative container should define "<" operator.
+If the type will be stored in a sequential container, the class ordinarily should define the equality (==) and less-than (<) operators.
+        * The assignment (=), subscript([]), call(()), and member access arrow (->) operators must be defined as members.
+        * The compound-assignment operators ordinarily ought to be members of the class.
+        * Operators that change the state of their object or that are closely tied to their given type, such as increment, decrement, and dereference, usually should be members of the class.
+        * Symmetric operators, such as the arithmetic, equality, relational, and bitwise operators, are best defined as ordinary nonmember functions.
+    + Input and Output operators: Classes supporting I/O should define overloaded operators for input(>>) and output(<<).
+        * The "output" operator should take an *ostream&* as the first parameter, and a reference to a *const* object of the class type as its second.
+The operator should return a reference to its *ostream* parameter.
+        * Generally, output operators should print the contents of the object, with minimal formatting.
+They should not print a newline.
+        * Unlike "output" operator, "input" operator take a nonconst Class reference as the second parameter.
+    + The equality and inequality operators should always be defined in tearms of each other.
+    + Assignment operator should return a reference to *this.
+    + Classes that represent containers from which individual elements can be retrieved usually define the subscript operator, *operator[]*.
+It must be defined as a class member function.
+Normally, a class that defines subscript needs to define two versions: nonconst version, and const version.
+    + Arrow operator *operator->* should be defined as a member function, while deference operator (*) is recommended to be defined as a member function.
+    + The overloaded arrow operator must return either a pointer to a class type, or an object of a class type that defines its own operator arrow.
+    + *increment (++)* and *decrement(--)* operators are most often implemented for classes that provide pointerlike behavior on the elements of a sequence.
+Ordinarily, it is best to define both the prefix and postfix versions.
+    + *function call operator()*: typicallythe call operator is overloaded for classes that represent an operation.
+It must be declared as a member function.
+A class may define multiple versions of the call operator, each of which differs as to the number or types of their parameters.
+    + *function objects* are most often used as arguments to the generic algorithms.
+    + The standard library defines a set of arithmetic, relational, and logical function-object classes.
+The are defined inthe *functional* header.
+        * each of the library function-object classes represents an operator.
+        * each of the function-object classes is a class template to which we supply a single type.
+    + The standard library defines two binder adaptors: *bind1st, bind2nd*, and two negators: *not1, not2*.
+    + Conversions to an array or function type are not allowed.
+Conversions to a pointer types, both data and function pointers, and to reference types are allowed.
+        * The conversion function must be a member function.
+It should not specify a return type, and also the parameter list should be empty.
+        * Althoug not specifying a return type, each conversion function should return a value of the named type.
+        * Only one class-type conversion can be applied.
+        * The rank of the standard conversion, if any, following the conversion function is used to select the best match, if two conversion operators/constructors can be used in a call.
+        * *avoid writing pairs of classes where each offers an implicit conversion to the other.*
+        * There should be only one conversion to a built-in type.
+        * A programmer facing with an ambiguous conversion can use a cast to indicate explicitly which conversion operation to apply.
+        * Needing to use a constructor or a cast to convert an argument in a call to an overloaded function is a sign of bad design.